kvarak/dnd/docs/_Classes/fighter.md

 The Celestial Knight can only be taken by a character who is Aasimar.

 ### Divine Aura
-Starting at 3rd level, you become a beacon of hope for those who stalwartly defend the material plane against fiendish incursions.
+You become a beacon of hope for those who stalwartly defend the material plane against fiendish incursions.
 You can temporarily manifest a halo as a ***bonus action***; a corona of energy that varies in appearance depending on which type of Aasimar you are; a golden ring of light for Protector or a quivering ring of shadow for Fallen.

 It lasts for 1 minute, until you dismiss it or are incapacitated.
 Whilst the halo is active, you gain the following benefits: